B2B Marketing Funnel: What It Is and How to Build, Track, and Optimize Yours

 A metric all of your fellow colleagues can relate to (even those not on the marketing team) is sales revenue.

-Monitoring your sales revenue will help you understand the success rate of your marketing channels and efforts.
+Sales revenue determines the overall success of your marketing funnel.
+Monitoring it will help you understand the success rate of your marketing channels and efforts.
 To find out which channels bring in the most profit, you can compare the revenue generated from different sources.

 Other revenue-focused metrics you need to track are:

-• Customer acquisition cost (CAC): how much it costs to gain a new customer.
+• Customer acquisition cost (CAC): How much it costs to gain a new customer.

-• Cost per sale: the average expense for your business to make one sale.
+• Cost per sale: The average expense for your business to make one sale.

-• Return on ad spend: the revenue generated per dollar spent on advertising.
+• Return on ad spend: The revenue generated per dollar spent on advertising.

 Customer lifetime value (CLV)